 Zeekr was officially established in March this year, with Geely Automobile holding 51 percent and Geely Holding Group holding 49 percent.

-Geely plans to inject RMB 2 billion in cash into Zeekr, with Geely Group Chairman Li Shufu as Zeekr Chairman and Geely CEO An Congwei as Zeekr CEO.
+Geely plans to inject RMB 2 billion in cash into Zeekr, with Geely Group Chairman Li Shufu as Zeekr Chairman and Geely CEO An Conghui as Zeekr CEO.

 In April, the Zeekr 001 was officially launched, which is based on Geely's SEA architecture and positioned as a pure electric mid-size sedan.